-Credit risk is the risk of financial loss to the Company if In order to manage the credit risk, the directors set credit a customer or counterparty to a financial instrument fails limits for customers, and actively monitor customers that linked to LIBOR that it pays on its debt facility.
+Credit risk is the risk of financial loss to the Company if In order to manage the credit risk, the directors set credit to meet its contractual obligations.
+The principal credit do not pay on time. risk for the Company arises from its trade debtors.

+a customer or counterparty to a financial instrument fails limits for customers, and actively monitor customers that to the Company.